fujifilmfan/linux_notes/lfs201_notes.md

 `$ ls -lF` # difference from `lf -al` ? '-F' appends a symbol at the end of the name corresponding to the type
 `$ ulimit -a` displays or resets resource limits associated with processes running under a shell
 `$ ulimit [options] [limit]` as in `$ ulimit -n 1600` (changes maximum number of file descriptors)
 ?
-What's a file descriptor?
+What's a file descriptor? (same as file streams? stdin, stdout, stderr)
 `&` at end of command for background processing (see 3.14)
 `$ ps -elf` to see kernel created processes
 `$ nice -n 5 command [ARGS]` (3.17)